noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - strongly typed language used to develop smart contracts in the Ethereum platform
 - there is some overlap with the ethereum.md file, rely on this one more (as it comes straight from solidity docs vs udacity)
 - fkn udacity solidity course sucks, just read the docs vs their old azz videos
-  - bookmark: start from the blind auction link at the bottom of this doc
+  - bookmark:
+    - The contract will work as follows:

 ## links